intro-graphics/team-project-team-blr/README.md

 ## How to play:
 To play the game, the user controls the ball's movement and trajectory using their mouse cursor.
 Click and hold to move the ball around and release to throw the ball.
-The velocity of the ball depends on the speed and direction in which player drags and releases their mouse.
+The velocity of the ball depends on the speed and direction in which the player drags and releases their mouse.
 The goal of the game is to hit as many targets to score as many points as possible within the time limit.
 When the timer ends, the player can simply continue playing by clicking on the screen again which will automatically restart the timer.